Las Vegas to San Francisco train

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

 The distance between Las Vegas and San Francisco is approximately 417 miles, or 671 kilometers.
-The average train journey between these two cities takes 13 hours and 5 minutes, although the absolute fastest you could get there is 12 hours and 25 minutes.
+The average train journey between these two cities takes 13 hours and 30 minutes,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.